 If you’ve been a fan of Panasonic, but not so much in recent years, you’ll be happy to know they have finally started listening to their users, and as a result, have designed and produced the Lumix GX9.

 Priding itself on its 20.3MP sensor, this is another Four Thirds mirrorless camera which is more of a dramatic enhancement of the more affordable GX8.
 However, the original optical bypass filter has been removed, which means the footage is sharper and holds more detail than before.

 As standard, the camera covers an ISO200-25600 range, with an option to extend this is ISO100, although you risk lowering the quality of your footage when using this option.
 What you will love is the built-in 3D tracking technology which is designed to optimize the focus tracking, even if foreign objects as passing across in front.

 All in all, the Panasonic is a great choice for filmmakers looking for a lightweight 4K camera that allows them to point-and-shoot, as well as having the compact options to get creative without having to carry around too much equipment.

-- [20.3 MP] high-resolution MOS Sensor with Tuned Three-Dimensional Color Control to detect hue,...
+- 20.3 MP high resolution MOS Sensor with Tuned 3 Dimensional Color Control to detect hue, saturation...

-- [49 Focus Points] plus Custom Multi AF mode quickly and freely select focus blocks from via the...
+- 49 Focus Points plus Custom Multi AF mode quickly and freely select focus blocks from via the touch...